 It is also the start of introducing your baby to family meal times.
 Parents often have questions about when and how to start solids with their babies and how to encourage healthy eating habits as those babies turn into opinionated toddlers.
 There are many right ways to go about introducing your baby to solid foods and this should be a fun process for everyone involved.

-When to Start: Most pediatricians recommend starting solids sometime between 4 and 6 months of age.
-The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for about 6 months and then introduction of solid foods.
-For formula fed infants it is appropriate to consider introducing solids slightly sooner.
+Most pediatricians recommend starting solids sometime between 4 and 6 months of age.
+The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for about 6 months and then introducing solid foods.
+For formula-fed infants, it is appropriate to consider introducing solids slightly sooner.
 You can discuss with your pediatrician the best plan for your child.
-Until 4-6 months of age your baby’s nutrition should come only from breast milk or formula.
+Until 4-6 months of age, your baby’s nutrition should come only from breast milk or formula.
 Signs that your child may be ready for solids include having good head/trunk control, showing interest in food, and the ability to eat off a spoon and manipulate food with tongue.
 Some babies have met all of these criteria at 4 months of age, but most infants develop these skills closer to 5-6 month of age.

-What foods to start first: There is no one “magic” first food.
+There is no one “magic” first food.
 Many people start with cereals, although many pediatricians now suggest fruits or vegetables.
 In general, it does not matter.
 It is more important to remember that the goal is to develop a positive interaction with food and to choose foods of appropriate consistency and texture.
 Initial foods should be pureed to a smooth consistency.
-As your baby becomes comfortable with feeding you can begin to introduce foods with more textures and small finger foods.
+As your baby becomes comfortable with feeding, you can begin to introduce foods with more textures and small finger foods.

 At 6 months most babies are eating solids once daily and by one year most babies are eating three meals and 1-2 snacks per day.
-Over the first 1-2 months of solid food feeding it is best to start slowly and let your baby lead the way.
+Over the first 1-2 months of solid food feeding, it’s best to start slowly and let your baby lead.
 Some babies will love eating and be excited to try new foods and new textures; other children will be more hesitant.
-Feeding time should not be a battle – allow your child time to taste and experience new foods (remember, they’re getting all the nutrition they need at this point from breast milk of formula).
+Feeding time should not be a battle – allow your child time to taste and experience new foods (remember, they’re getting all the nutrition they need at this point from breast milk or formula).

-Baby-led weaning: Bab- led weaning is a method of introducing foods the family is eating to the baby.
+Baby-led weaning is a method of introducing foods the family is eating to the baby.
 Some families will skip purees all together and just start offering appropriate textured/sized foods off the family table.
-Generally this delays introduction of solids, as babies are not ready for thicker consistency and table foods until they are a little older.
-Bab-led weaning can be a nice complement to traditional feeding practices.
-In our home we started with purees, but as soon as our son was able to finger feed we began offering the same foods we were eating.
+Generally, this delays the introduction of solids, as babies are not ready for thicker consistency and table foods until they are a little older.
+Baby-led weaning can be a nice complement to traditional feeding practices.
+In our home, we started with purees, but as soon as our son was able to finger feed we began offering the same foods we were eating.
 To safely do this foods must be cut into small pieces to prevent choking and foods may need to be steamed or cooked to a softer consistency.

 Have fun with feeding your baby and remember that there are a lot of “right” ways to introduce solids.
-Choose a plan that works well for you and your baby and don’t be afraid to try something new if your current strategy is not working.
+Choose a plan that works well for you and your baby.
+Don’t be afraid to try something new if your current strategy is not working.